mrisen/inet-showcases/_docs/wireless/antennadirection/index.md

 as wireless connectivity can often depend on antenna characteristics

+INET contains various antenna modules, such as the isotropic antenna, which has no directionality, or the high-gain parabolic antenna.

 TODO

 This showcase aims to highlight the antenna models available in INET, and their directional characteristics.
 The showcase contains an example simulation which demonstrates the direcionality of four antenna models.